bytebase/bytebase.com-old/content/blog/how-to-handle-database-schema-change.md

 1. Very little control when schema change goes wrong.
 Application would not start and it requires manual intervention.
-1. Some schema changes may take a long time to finish, which means down time when deploying the new releaes versions.
+1. Some schema changes may take a long time to finish, which means downtime when deploying the new version releases.
 1. Not suitable for applications where there are multiple server instances accessing the same database.
 Since any of the server instance may perform the schema change, and it requires extra locking mechanism to coordinate the change.